ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 The api should provide enpoints to query all vaults or all vaults owned by a pubkey.

-To query all vaults just query all utxos at the vault address and filter out vaults that don't have an authentication token.
+To query all vaults just query all utxos at the vault address and filter out vaults that don't have an validation token.
 To query vaults owned by a particular user further filter by parsing the vault datum and checking the owner.